cunha/easymapit/README.md

 # easymapit

-So you have a `traces.txt` list of files with traceroute measurements from a specific `date`, and all you want to know which ASes the IPs are in using `bdrmapit`?
+So you have a `traces.txt` list of files with traceroute measurements from a specific `date`, and all you want to know is which ASes the IPs map to using `bdrmapit`?
 We got you:

 ```{bash}
 ./build.sh